How To Preserve Your Car Accident Claim In California

 About a fifth of all drunk driving accidents occurs between midnight and 3 a.m. on weekends.
 Saturday is the most dangerous day of the week to travel, according to statistics.

-Car Accidents: The Most Common Types
+Car Accident In California: The Most Common Types

 The following are the most common forms of car accidents that we see in California (and pretty much everywhere else in the United States):